Looking for the Closest Beach to Charlotte NC?

 Distance: 207 miles | Time: 3 hr 35 mins

-The island is also very pet friendly as leashed pets are allowed year-round.
-In addition for you history lovers, make sure to check out the Oak Island Lighthouse which was completed in 1958, it was the last lighthouse to be constructed in NC.
-They allow visitors 9 and up to take a guided tour year-round.
+The island is also very pet friendly, as leashed pets are allowed year-round.
+In addition, history lovers should make sure to check out the Oak Island Lighthouse, which was completed in 1958.
+It was the last lighthouse to be constructed in NC.
+Guided tours are available year-round for visitors aged nine and up.

 Distance: 208 miles | Time: 3 hr 40 mins

 Lots of water sports can be enjoyed here as well.
 Stop by Johnnie Mercers Pier for some fishing or just to take in the amazing views.
-The pier extends out 1,200 feet from the shore and you’ll even find a grill and restrooms there.
+The pier extends 1,200 feet from the shore, and you’ll even find a grill (restaurant) and restrooms there.